Arts, Humanities, & Social Sciences

 3. Exemplify the teacher-scholar model through the philosophy and practice of continuous improvement in teaching and research at both the undergraduate and graduate levels

-4. Assertively seek internal and external resources, including support for sponsored research, and endowments.
+4. Assertively seek internal and external resources, including support for sponsored research, scholarships, teaching, and high impact learning opportunities: competitive academic teams (Debate, Mock Trial, Model UN, etc.), and work with radio, television, film, etc.

 i) Increase number and kind of grant applications in all areas.

 iii) Attract financial support for a Performing and Visual Arts Center.

 iv) Attract support for the establishment of Centers/Institutes.

 5. Be a model of high quality academic programs that receive regional and national recognition.

 i) In Theatre: Continue training of students in pursuit of regional recognition through the Kennedy Center